kanathipkuji/creative-programming-project/medium/384_shuffle_an_array.md

 # Shuffle an Array
 https://leetcode.com/problems/shuffle-an-array/

-### Solution: Straightforward Implementation with the help of methods in random.
+### Solution: Straightforward Implementation with the Help of Methods in Random.

 ```
 class Solution: